-Fashion blogger Sarah Vickers and Kiel James Patrick of KJP Designs tied the knot last weekend in a magically festive wedding ceremony at Henry's Christmas Tree Farms — a spot that would make the North Pole proud.
-They had visited the Rhode Island farm in 2010, creating a yearly tradition of picking out their tree.
-In the true holiday spirit of traditions, the couple decided that there would be no better place to solidify their love and devotion to each other (and celebrate the most wonderful time of year).
+In December 2015, fashion blogger Sarah Vickers and Kiel James Patrick of KJP Designs tied the knot in a magically festive wedding ceremony at Henry's Christmas Tree Farms.
+The couple first visited the Rhode Island farm in 2010 and has since made a yearly tradition of picking out their Christmas tree there.
+When it came time to select a wedding venue, the couple—in the true holiday spirit of traditions!—decided that the rusticly romantic farm would be the perfect place to say "I do" and set an early December wedding date.

-Said the groom on Instagram, "It was the most perfect day and we both agreed that all the little things we already had was all we ever needed to live happily ever after."
-True to their love for all things jolly, they served gingerbread cookies as favors for all of their guests.
+"It was the most perfect day and we both agreed that all the little things we already had were all we ever needed to live happily ever after," the groom wrote on Instagram.

-A yearly tradition of visiting Henry's Christmas Tree Farm turned into a wedding anniversary: the bride and groom got hitched on the exact date they first visited the farm five years earlier.
+A yearly tradition of visiting Henry's Christmas Tree Farm turned into a wedding anniversary: the bride and groom got married on the exact date they first visited the farm five years earlier.

 The Most Romantic Setting